Mission of the Market

 The market aims to select vendors who offer products that both appeal to our customers and abide by the Buy Fresh, Buy Local guidelines of the Greater Lehigh Valley branch.
 The Bethlehem Farmers’ Market supports Lehigh University’s Campus Sustainability Plan and Master Plan.

-The Bethlehem Farmers’ Market was an initiative of the Community Action Development Corporation of Bethlehem (CADC-B) thirteen years ago to provide locally grown produce and fruits to residents of the City of Bethlehem.
-The market has been in two locations in South Bethlehem, the first being near the Banana Factory off of third street.
+The Bethlehem Farmers’ Market was an initiative of the Community Action Development Corporation of Bethlehem (CADC-B) fourteen years ago to provide locally grown produce and fruits to residents of the City of Bethlehem.
+The market has been in two locations in South Bethlehem, the first near the Banana Factory off of Third Street.
 After consideration of feedback by patrons (lack of parking, hard to walk in the dirt/gravel), the CADC sought out a new location.